xy-241/CS-Notes/content/OS/File System/FUSE.md

   </br>

 - When an application makes a filesystem request, the request is forwarded to the FUSE kernel module, which then passes it to the user-space filesystem implementation.
 Once the operation is completed in user space, the result is sent back to the kernel module, which returns the result to the application

+## Fast, Lazy Container Loading
+---
+- [Modal](https://modal.com/blog/jono-containers-talk)’s [[FUSE|FUSE filesystem]] runs inside the container runtime (like `runsc`), acting as the bridge between your code and the underlying storage.
+- When the container starts, only lightweight metadata is loaded; the actual files are fetched lazily and asynchronously as they’re accessed.
+The FUSE layer intercepts file requests, serves cached data if available, or streams missing data from progressively slower tiers (RAM → SSD → CDN → blob storage) while prefetching likely-needed chunks in the background.
+- This makes containers feel instantly ready, even though most data is still being pulled behind the scenes.

 ## RCLONE